 A pair of the world's biggest religions were established at almost the same period in world history.
 Religion then suited the citizen's everyday life as a divine guidance of sorts.
 In fact, humanity and stability could hardly been imagined to exist at all without this divine teaching.

-more worldly things and live my own liberal life.
+Life and the world has progressed enough and we're fortunate enough to be born at this small dot in the world history timeline, that I (at least) should focus and appreciate more worldly things and live my own liberal life.
 Free from people quoting from "divine" scriptures when they themselves cannot prove the existence of God and Heaven but only able to prove themselves to be the worst examples even among the so-called Atheists.